Is God Male and Female?

 The word צלם (tselem) is literally a shadow which is the outline or representation of the original.

 Mankind (which is male and female) were created in the shadow/outline of God.
 This means the blueprint of men and women being created by God in His image was a representation of the original.
 This means the invisible form of God is shaped like a human.
 In whom we have redemption through his blood, even the forgiveness of sins: Who is the image of the invisible God, the firstborn of every creature: For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist (Colossians 1:14-17, KJV).
 We see that Jesus is the visible image of the invisible God and Jesus was a male human being.
 Jesus as the word of God always existed in Heaven as God and was the firstborn over all His creation.
 This means that Jesus has pre-eminence over all creation and that He Himself is not a created being as He Himself is the creator.
 Later, Jesus as the word of God became flesh through an immaculate conception and dwelt amongst us (John 1:14).
 When God formed mankind, He started with the male (Adam) and then decided he needed a companion and formed the female (Eve) from man's rib.
 This means that God’s creation is either male or female and created from a representation of the original design of God Himself – meaning the form and shape.
 Scripture also shows us that God is a three part being.
 Man is also a three part being (spirit, soul and body).
-Scripture shows us that God Himself is male (and not female).
-In Scripture God refers to Himself as the Father, the Son and the Holy Spirit.
-The Father is male and Jesus the Son is male.
+Scripture shows us that Jesus the Son is male.

-I have heard people state that the spirit of God is genderless?
-I naturally used to believe this too.
-However I couldn’t find anywhere where it stated God’s Spirit had no gender.
-What is the Spirit of God?
-It is the Holy Spirit of course.
-The Holy Spirit of God is His Spirit and He is always referred to as a He or Him in Scripture and is the third part of the Holy Trinity.
+The Holy Spirit is the same.
+He is called He/Him (Parakletos) to show that He is a personal, conscious helper not an impersonal force.
 Nevertheless I tell you the truth; It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you.
 And when he is come, he will reprove the world of sin, and of righteousness, and of judgment: Of sin, because they believe not on me; Of righteousness, because I go to my Father, and ye see me no more; Of judgment, because the prince of this world is judged.
 I have yet many things to say unto you, but ye cannot bear them now.
 Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.
 He shall glorify me: for he shall receive of mine, and shall shew it unto you.
 All things that the Father hath are mine: therefore said I, that he shall take of mine, and shall shew it unto you (John 16:7-15, KJV).

 What about those who believe it is okay to refer to God as a mother?
 O Jerusalem, Jerusalem, thou that killest the prophets, and stonest them which are sent unto thee, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!
 (Matthew 23:37, KJV).